Court records say R. Kelly issued 'rules' to alleged victims, required to call him 'Daddy'

 It was also not immediately clear if any of the federal charges were related to any previous sex-related felony charges that have been leveled against the singer.

-Kelly also faces racketeering charges as apart of a separate five-count indictment out of the Eastern District of New York.
+Kelly also faces racketeering, kidnapping, forced labor and the sexual exploitation of a child charges as apart of a separate five-count indictment out of the Eastern District of New York.
 Friday morning, federal agents were conducting a search in the singer's residence in Trump Tower in Chicago, ABC News reported.

-Richard P. Donoghue, United States Attorney for the Eastern District of New York, Angel M. Melendez, Special Agent-in-Charge, United States Department of Homeland Security, Homeland Security Investigations, New York Field Office (HSI), and James P. O'Neill, Commissioner, New York City Police Department (NYPD), announced the charges.
+U.S. Attorney Richard P. Donoghue, HSI Special-Agent-in-Charge Angel Melendez, and NYPD Commissioner James O'Neill announced the charges.

-"As alleged, R. Kelly, together with employees and members of his entourage, engaged in a racketeering enterprise that preyed upon women and girls who attended his concerts so that the victims could be available to engage in illegal sexual activity with him at a moment's notice," stated United States Attorney Donoghue.
+"As alleged, R. Kelly, together with employees and members of his entourage, engaged in a racketeering enterprise that preyed upon women and girls who attended his concerts so that the victims could be available to engage in illegal sexual activity with him at a moment's notice," Donoghue said.
 "Today that comes to an end.
 This indictment makes clear that fame and power will not shield anyone from prosecution, particularly predators who victimize vulnerable members of our communities for their own sexual gratification."

-"R. Kelly's Enterprise was not only engaged in music; as alleged, for two decades the enterprise at the direction of R. Kelly preyed upon young women and teenagers whose dreams of meeting a superstar, soon turned into a nightmare of rape, child pornography and forced labor," said HSI Special Agent-in- Charge Melendez.
-"R. Kelly believed he could fly, but it will be justice to see his oppressive wings clipped."

-"The NYPD is committed to ensuring that child predators are taken off our streets and prosecuted to the fullest extent of the law.
-I thank our skilled NYPD detectives and our law enforcement partners for their unified work to provide justice for the victims of these despicable crimes," stated NYPD Commissioner O'Neill.

 The Chicago native is already facing sexual abuse charges brought by Illinois prosecutors.
 The 52-year-old was taken into custody back in February, accused of sexually abusing three girls and a woman in Illinois.